cn-uofbasel/PyCN-lite/README.md

 README.md v2018-02-12

+![PyCN logo](doc/pycn-lite-logo-952x184.png)

 PyCN-lite is a lightweight implementation of the two ICN protocols NDN and CCNx.

-![PyCN logo](doc/pycn-lite-logo-952x184.png)

-PyCN-lite is written for Micropython [v1.9.3](http://docs.micropython.org/en/v1.9.3/pyboard/) and runs on IoT devices like the ESP8266 with 28K RAM left for application programs; UNIX environments with standard Python3 (or Micropython) are
+It is written for Micropython [v1.9.3](http://docs.micropython.org/en/v1.9.3/pyboard/) and runs on IoT devices like the ESP8266 with 28K RAM left for application programs; UNIX environments with standard Python3 (or Micropython) are